 Sign up for the MAP Method Makeover at DesignedForGoodness.com

 There are a lot of myths out there about website design and they can actually be risky to your business.
-I bet that you actually believe some of them.
+I’m guessing you probably believe some (if not all) of them.

 Funny Life Myths You Might Have Heard